-The dentist or orthodontist you choose will ask questions about your health, conduct a clinical exam, take a digital scan of your teeth, take photos of your face and teeth, and order X-rays of the mouth and head.
-An appropriate treatment plan is made based on analysis of the gathered information.
+The dentist or orthodontist you choose will ask questions about your health, conduct a clinical exam, take photos of your face and teeth, and order X-rays of the mouth and head.
+An appropriate treatment plan is made based on the analysis of the gathered information.

 In some cases, a removable retainer will be all that’s necessary.
 In other rare cases (especially when there is an extreme overbite or underbite), surgery may be necessary.
 In most cases, however, braces will be needed.